Super Gut

-"Super Gut" is a 1994 single recorded by Italian dance act Mo-Do.
-It was released as the second single from their 1995 album, Was Ist Das?.
-The song reached number 1 in Finland and was a notable hit in many European countries like Austria, Belgium, Germany, Sweden and Switzerland.
+"Super Gut" is a song recorded by Italian dance act Mo-Do, released in November 1994 as the second single from their only album, Was Ist Das?
+(1995).
+The song was the follow-up to their successful European hit-single "Eins, Zwei, Polizei" and reached number one in Finland.
+It was also a notable hit in European countries like Austria, Belgium, Germany, Latvia, Sweden and Switzerland.
 On the Eurochart Hot 100, "Super Gut" peaked at number 19.
 It was released via various labels: Plastika, ZYX Music, Hit Plus, Scorpio Music.
+The accompanying music video was directed by Giuseppe Capotondi, who had previously directed the video for "Eins, Zwei, Polizei".